choose the perfect ring style

 When it comes to selecting an engagement ring, commitment ring, or wedding rings, keep in mind that you are choosing rings meant to last a lifetime.
 So, a question we hear from both individuals and couples is this: How do I know the ring I choose now is one that I will WANT to wear for the rest of my life?
 With unlimited options available, deciding on a ring design for your engagement ring or wedding bands can be daunting indeed.
 Luckily, there is a tried and tested process to guide you down the path of choosing -- or creating -- the perfect ring for the most meaningful time in your life.

-The key to narrowing your choice of ring genre starts with a simple task: Think about what you really like to look at!
-If you are exploring online, look at engagement rings in many different categories, and pay close attention to designs that hold your attention over and over again.
-Or, if you find yourself wavering between two categories (Modern with a Vintage feel), this can be very useful for a jewelry designer.
-And, let’s not forget to weed out those designs that you consistently ignore or find unattractive.
+Narrowing your preferred ring genre starts with a simple task: Think about what you really like to look at!
+If you are exploring online, what designs grab your attention over and over.
+If you find yourself wavering between two categories (Floral and with a Vintage feel), this is very useful for a jewelry designer.
+And, remember to weed out designs that you consistently ignore or find unattractive.
 Both likes and dislikes can help a qualified custom ring designer narrow down the design elements that you’ll love to look at over and over again.

 engagement ring style spread

-The next step for Sam, and for anyone shopping for engagement or wedding rings, is to get in touch with your “personal aesthetic”.
+The next step is to get in touch with your “personal aesthetic”.
 Everyone has an aesthetic--even those of us who don’t give style or fashion much thought.
 When you choose furniture or paint colors for your home, you are following your personal aesthetic.
 The most frequent aesthetic choice we make is what to wear--are there colors or styles you look (and feel) great wearing?
 How you dress, the artwork on your walls, the car you drive, are great indicators of your aesthetic.

 One client, “Chris,” was absolutely certain that a Modern design would be the perfect engagement ring surprise, but had trouble deciding on a specific ring.
-After learning that Chris’s partner drove a brand new, top line, highly engineered car (the maker’s name begins with a “T”), often wore black, and had a tiny tribal tattoo, Krikawa’s design consultant connected the dots and helped Chris see that everything pointed toward a sculpted ring, with a Princess Cut diamond center stone secured by minimalist prongs.
+After learning that Chris’s partner drove a brand new, top line, highly engineered car, often wore black, and had a tiny tribal tattoo, Krikawa’s design consultant connected the dots and helped Chris see that everything pointed toward a sculpted ring, with a Princess Cut diamond center stone secured by minimalist prongs.
 After being presented with rings matching this aesthetic, Chris quickly settled on the final ring design.

 princess cut diamond band